 In fact before you even leave home, matching the conditions of the day to an appropriate trip can make all the difference in whether the avalanche risk before you can be easily managed or whether you’re playing Russian Roulette with loaded slopes.
 It can also make all the difference in whether you’re slogging through storms with almost no visibility versus skiing sunshine, or whether you’re skiing slopes coated with a few inches of powder versus busting through breakable crust.

-The BlewettPass/Mission Ridge environs, meanwhile, log around 160 inches of snow per year, receive copious amounts of sun, and have colder temperatures (often 5 to 10 degrees colder).
-With the thin snowcover and the colder temperatures, the snowpack sometimes mirror continental conditions and can form temperature gradient snows that can be unstable for longer periods of time.
+The BlewettPass/Mission Ridge environs, meanwhile, log around 160 inches of snow per year, receive copious amounts of sun, and have colder temperatures (often 10 degrees colder).
+With the thin snowcover and the colder temperatures, the snowpack sometimes mirror continental conditions and can form temperature-gradient snows that can be unstable for longer periods of time.

-Finally the Icicle Canyon is a ‘tweener snowpack.
-Expect snow depth here to be closer to be 50 to 60 percent of the snowpack at Stevens
+Finally the Icicle and Entiat canyons are ‘tweener snowpacks.
+Expect snow depth here to be closer to be 50 to 60 percent of the snowpack at Stevens Pass.

 What Does This Mean?